 Regulatory Affairs is at the centre of drug development.
 Join us and become involved in the many processes from idea to final product, while interacting with a multitude of stakeholders around the world.
 Use your recently-acquired master’s degree to make a difference for people living with diabetes.
-If this appeals to you, continue reading, meet current graduates at the blog and apply before 9 February 2014.
+If this appeals to you, continue reading, meet current graduates at the blog.

 Novo Nordisk’s Regulatory Affairs graduate programme is a great opportunity for future regulatory leaders to join a successful and ambitious international company.
 Our focus is on making sure that you are exposed to all different aspects of regulatory work, so that you can find the niche where your competencies and interests coincide.

 It is Regulatory Affairs’ responsibility to obtain the authority approvals that make it possible for Novo Nordisk to bring our products to patients and this programme could be your pathway to a key role in that process.

 The graduate programme is therefore a great springboard for launching a life-changing career, offering you a unique chance to use your recently-acquired master's degree to make a difference to patients and begin your career in a an ambitious global pharmaceutical company: Novo Nordisk, the world leader in diabetes care.

 The Regulatory Affairs graduate programme is a 2-year journey consisting of three 8-month rotations.
 Two of the programme rotations will take place in our corporate headquarters in Copenhagen, Denmark, while one rotation will take place in one of our global affiliates.

 With each rotation you will face new challenges in different environments while acquiring knowledge and skills.